bmbove/flask-static-homepage/content/posts/2017/05-29-building-a-gameboy-clone-from-scratch-part-1-emulation/building-a-gameboy-clone-from-scratch-part-1-emulation.md

 Conceptually, computers are ridiculously simple machines.
 They know how to do a certain number of things, and are provided with a list of these things to do in a certain order.
 They just keep reading the list and doing these things until the list runs out (or makes them do the same things over and over forever).
-Connecting the CPU and memory together gives us the fetch and execute cycle:
+Connecting the CPU and memory together with a fetch and execute cycle gives us a way to read and follow that list:

 1. Grab the opcode that's stored at the memory address held in the PC register.
 2. Increment the PC register